-The platinum market saw some rebound in auto sector demand during the first half of the year; however, industrial fabrication declines weighed heavily on platinum prices, keeping the catalyst metal’s value below US$1,160 per ounce.
+Auto sector demand for platinum saw a bit of a rebound in the first half of the year, but industrial fabrication declines weighed heavily on prices, keeping the metal's value below US$1,160 per ounce.

-Supply chain issues have been further compounded by inflation — which reached a 40 year high — and rising energy prices driving the costs for transporting commodities higher.
-According to a Platinum Group Metals report from Metals Focus, container freight costs remain six times higher than they were before the pandemic.
+Supply chain issues have hurt the market, and they have been compounded by inflation and rising energy prices, which have driven costs for transporting commodities higher.
+According to a platinum-group metals (PGMs) report from Metals Focus, container freight costs remain six times higher than they were before the pandemic.

-H1 2022 has also been marked by uncertainty brought on by market volatility and spurred on by the Russian invasion of Ukraine, rising interest rates and new waves of COVID-19 lockdowns, particularly in China, where a no-COVID policy has been enacted.
+H1 2022 has also been marked by uncertainty brought on by factors like market volatility, Russia's invasion of Ukraine, rising interest rates and new COVID-19 lockdowns, particularly in China.

-Platinum prices started 2022 at US$952.87, facing demand constraints from 2021, as production of internal combustion engine vehicles (ICE) remained flat and 14.8 million units short of its pre-pandemic levels.
+Platinum prices started 2022 at US$952.87, facing demand constraints from 2021 with production of internal combustion engine (ICE) vehicles still 14.8 million units short of pre-pandemic levels.

-Following Russia’s advance into Ukraine, platinum values surged to a H1 high of US$1,154 per ounce as concern about the future of supply out of Russia intensified.
+Following Russia’s advance into Ukraine, platinum values surged to a H1 high of US$1,154 as concerns about the future of supply out of Russia intensified.
 Russia ranks second in terms of annual production of both platinum and palladium, outputting 19,000 kilograms of platinum in 2021.

-Platinum price update: Auto demand a key end-use segment
+Platinum price update: Auto sector a key end-use segment

-The first quarter of the year saw total platinum demand contract by 10 percent despite strength in the automotive segment.
-The decline was attributed to a reversal in industrial demand from 2021’s record highs, flat jewelry consumption as well as weakness in investment.
+Q1 saw total platinum demand contract by 10 percent despite strength in the automotive segment.
+According to the World Platinum Investment Council (WPIC), the decline has been attributed to a reversal in industrial demand from 2021’s record highs, along with flat jewelry consumption and weakness on the investment side.

-“The strength in automotive demand is notable considering production capacity constraints due to the ongoing semiconductor shortages and the negative effects of Russia’s invasion of Ukraine, and reflects increased loadings and ongoing substitution for palladium in gasoline vehicles,” the World Platinum Investment Council’s (WPIC) first quarter review read.
+“The strength in automotive demand is notable considering production capacity constraints due to the ongoing semiconductor shortages and the negative effects of Russia’s invasion of Ukraine, and reflects increased loadings and ongoing substitution for palladium in gasoline vehicles,” the organization's first quarter review states.

-For Metals Focus, a forecasted 7 percent increase in automotive production this year is anticipated to bolster platinum autocatalyst demand by 16 percent year-over-year.
+For Metals Focus, an anticipated 7 percent increase in automotive production this year is seen bolstering platinum autocatalyst demand by 16 percent year-over-year.

-“Higher platinum loadings, particularly in China from last year’s China VI roll-out, also contribute significantly to autocatalyst demand’s growth,” the Platinum Group Focus for 2022 notes.
+“Higher platinum loadings, particularly in China from last year’s China VI roll-out, also contribute significantly to autocatalyst demand’s growth,” its PGMs report notes.

-The metals consultancy firm pointed out that substitution of palladium with platinum should add tailwinds to platinum prices, particularly in China, where the market is more price-sensitive and responsive.
+The metals consultancy points out that substitution of palladium with platinum should be a tailwind for platinum prices, particularly in China, where the market is more price sensitive and responsive.

-“We need, however, to acknowledge considerable downside risks to the forecast caused by the impact of China’s COVID lockdowns and the Ukraine crisis on the supply chain and the chip shortage,” they added.
+“We need, however, to acknowledge considerable downside risks to the forecast caused by the impact of China’s COVID lockdowns and the Ukraine crisis on the supply chain and the chip shortage,” the firm added.

 Platinum price update: Palladium substitution a potential long-term catalyst

-Palladium’s sustained price activity has prompted many auto manufacturers to begin the process of substituting platinum for palladium in catalytic convertors, especially as emissions standards become more stringent and loading levels need to increase.
+Platinum was trading for US$1,154.20 that same day, and palladium’s sustained high price level has prompted many auto manufacturers to begin the process of substituting platinum for palladium in catalytic convertors, especially as emissions standards become more stringent and loading levels need to increase.

-Although tougher greenhouse gas emissions regulations can add to growth in platinum demand, a decline in other auto segments will continue to weigh on the market in the coming years, according to Rohit Savant, VP of research at CPM Group.
+While some parts of the auto industry will help platinum demand, a decline in other segments will weigh on the market in the coming years, according to Rohit Savant, vice president of research at CPM Group.

 Both hybrids and fuel cell vehicles require PGMs in some capacity, which bodes well for the market; however, battery electric vehicle demand could offset some of this growth as those vehicles use no PGMs.

 Regardless, the alternate propulsion market remains a small segment of the auto sector at the moment.
-For internal combustion engines, which dominate the lion’s share of the market, Savant believes this segment will drive fabrication and investment demand.
+Savant believes ICE vehicles, which comprise the lion's share of the market, will drive fabrication and investment demand.

-"The platinum to palladium price ratio, which remains at historically low levels, has clearly been something that has benefited platinum with increased interest for platinum both from investors as well as fabricators,” Savant said.
+"The platinum-to-palladium price ratio, which remains historically low, has clearly been something that has benefited platinum with increased interest for platinum both from investors as well as fabricators,” he added.

 Platinum price update: Investment demand to face headwinds

-The investment demand side of the platinum market continues to be divided as investors look to bars and coins while turning away from exchange traded funds (ETFs) and products.
-In fact, purchases of bars and coins grew by 39,000 ounces in Q1 2022 compared to Q1 2021.
+The investment demand side of the platinum market continues to be divided as investors look to bars and coins while turning away from exchange-traded funds (ETFs) and products.
+In fact, purchases of bars and coins grew by 39,000 ounces in the first quarter of 2022 compared to the year-ago period.

-“Liquidations in Q1’22 stemmed primarily from one European ETF issuer and were contrary to investors’ finding hard assets attractive due to surging inflationary worries and elevated geopolitical and economic uncertainties,” noted the WPIC.
-"A modest inflow in ETF holdings over the remainder of this year is forecast, resulting in a 50,000 oz full-year outflow.”
+“Liquidations in Q1’22 stemmed primarily from one European ETF issuer and were contrary to investors’ finding hard assets attractive due to surging inflationary worries and elevated geopolitical and economic uncertainties,” notes the WPIC.
+It predicts 50,000 ounces worth of outflows for the entire 2022 year.

 Platinum price update: Potential future drivers

-Similarly to most commodities, platinum is expected to battle headwinds from inflation, interest rates and supply challenges.
+Similar to most commodities, platinum is battling inflation, interest rate hikes and supply challenges.

-However, overall demand is forecasted to grow 2 percent year-over-year for the metal.
-Residual production challenges out of South Africa paired with uncertainty around Russian supply is expected to manifest as a 5 percent reduction in supply, which will shrink the surplus to 627,000 ounces, down from 2021's 1.1 million ounces.
+However, overall demand is forecast to grow 2 percent year-over-year for the metal.
+Residual production challenges out of South Africa paired with uncertainty around Russian supply are expected to manifest as a 5 percent reduction in supply, which will shrink the surplus to 627,000 ounces, down from 2021's 1.1 million ounces.

-“With the backlog of semi-finished inventory built up during the 2020 Anglo American Platinum (LSE:AAL,OTC Pink:AGPPF) converter plant (ACP) outages now processed, we are left with the stark reality that South African production is actually below where it was in 2019,” Paul Wilson, CEO of the WPIC wrote.
+“With the backlog of semi-finished inventory built up during the 2020 Anglo American Platinum (LSE:AAL,OTC Pink:AGPPF) converter plant outages now processed, we are left with the stark reality that South African production is actually below where it was in 2019,” wrote Paul Wilson, CEO of the WPIC.

 “This, combined with a massive drop in recycled material, points to constrained supply for the coming months, as demand continues to grow,” he continued.

 After falling to a H2 low of US$899.04 on June 30, platinum prices have begun to recover, edging as high as US$950 in mid-August.
-Still well off the all-time high of US$2,171 set in early 2008, Wilson is optimistic about the metal’s role in the growing green economy as well as its place in the energy security narrative.
+Although the metal is still well off its all-time high of US$2,171, set in early 2008, Wilson is optimistic about its role in the growing green economy, as well as its place in the energy security narrative.